Best Once Human settings for the NVIDIA RTX 3050 (laptop, 6GB) (2026)

 At 1440p with optimized settings, the NVIDIA RTX 3050 (laptop, 6GB) averages roughly 60 FPS in Once Human — a smooth experience.

-Turn on DLSS (Balanced), keep ray tracing off for maximum FPS, and ease the heaviest options like Shadow Quality and Effects Quality down a notch.
+Turn on DLSS (Balanced), keep ray tracing off for maximum FPS, and ease the heaviest options like Shade and VFX down a notch.
 The full per-setting breakdown is above.

 FPS figures are estimates from a generalized model (hardware tier × game load × per-setting weights), not live benchmarks — real performance varies by scene, drivers and game version.